connormayer/maxent.ot/README.md

 If you publish work that uses `maxent.ot`, please cite the following paper and repository:

 > `Mayer, C., Tan, A., & Zuraw, K. (in press).
-Introducing maxent.ot: an R package for Maximum Entropy constraint grammars.*Phonological Data and Analysis*.`
+Introducing maxent.ot: an R package for Maximum Entropy constraint grammars.
+Phonological Data and Analysis.`

 > `Mayer, C., Tan, A., & Zuraw, K.(2024). maxent.ot: A package for doing Maximum Entropy Optimality Theory in R (Version 1.0.0) [Computer software].
 10.5281/zenodo.7246366`